budget £300 - £1000

 Sky Watcher 10 inch Dobsonian:

-Choosing this the value best scope for visual is pretty straightforward because the says a big aperture is key.
+Choosing this the value best scope for visual is pretty straightforward because a big aperture is key.
 To put it simply you want a fat scope, the fattest you can move around without inducing a hernia.
 A fat scope will catch lots of photons and therefore brighten the very dim deep space objects.
 Also a fat aperture will reduce the telescope’s diffraction rings allowing you to see more detail and tighter stars.
 Ironically fatter scopes shows smaller tighter stars.

 Optically speaking the best telescopes are fancy exotic glass refractors but these scopes so expensive no mortal can afford one wider than the width of your hand.
 From a purely optical perspective the next best telescope design is the Newtonian.
 These simple reflectors make use of a relatively inexpensive curved mirror.
 As a result Newtonians can have a huge aperture without breaking the bank.
 And that makes a big Newtonian the best telescope for visual astronomy.
 Californian monk John Dobson spent his life designing and perfecting an inexpensive mount for his big Newtonian telescopes.
 He allowed any manufacturer to use his cheap and brilliant “Dobsonian” design for free.
 After leaving the monastery devoted his life to showing the public the wonders of the universe through his big dobs.